 To measure the gas concentration, the requirements (section 4.1) must be met.

-- 1. Remove the protective caps from the lens and the sight.
+- 1. Remove the protective cap from the sight.

 - 2. Switch on the detector.

 - 3. Switch on the laser.

 - 4. Begin measuring.

 - Aim at a suitable reflective surface.

 Depending on the distance, use the target laser or the sight.